Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ## <a id="Canary_Filter"></a>Canary Filter ###

 This is an excellent filter to troubleshoot your Pathpoint, because when you activate the Canary filter, Pathpoint will only begin to calculate the steps that are activated manually, which will help you illustrate the specific operation of a particular step.
-This is very usefull when you are troubleshooting one step or in the process of a code deployment or system maintenance and want to constrain your view.
+This is very useful when you are troubleshooting one step or in the process of a code deployment or system maintenance and want to constrain your view.

 ![image](screenshots/steps5.png)